 We derive a significant part of our revenues from a small number of charterers.
-In 2011, one customer individually accounted for more than 10% of our time charter revenue.
+In 2013, two customers individually accounted for more than 10% of our time and voyage charter revenue, accounting for approximately 15.8% and 13.8% of our time and voyage charter revenue, respectively.
 The charterers' payments to us under their charters are our sole source of revenue.
 Some of our charterers are privately owned companies for which limited credit and financial information was available to us in making our assessment of counterparty risk when we entered into our charter.
 In addition, the ability of each of our charterers to perform its obligations under a charter will depend on a number of factors that are beyond our control.
 These factors may include general economic conditions, the condition of the dry bulk shipping industry, the charter rates received for specific types of vessels and various operating expenses.
 If one or more of these charterers terminates its charter or chooses not to re-charter our vessel or is unable to perform under its charter with us and we are not able to find a replacement charter, we could suffer a loss of revenues that could adversely affect our financial condition, results of operations and cash available for distribution as dividends to our shareholders.
 In addition, we may be required to change the flagging or registration of the related vessel and may incur additional costs, including maintenance and crew costs if a charterer were to default on its obligations.
 Our shareholders do not have any recourse against our charterers.